LionelBeato/coatimundis/Week-5/Day-22/OVERVIEW.md

 1. Create a new Java Project using gradle.
 2. In your project, create a `User` class, a `Product` class, and a `Pet` class.
 What should each class have as methods and fields?
 Think about it logically.
-3. In your `Product` class, create a field and methods that handle quantity.
+3. In ur `Pryooduct` class, create a field and methods that handle quantity.
 4. In your `Pet` class, create a method that returns the pet's cry (bark, meow, etc).
 5. Create a `Vehicle` class and figure out the implementation.
 What does a vehicle have?
 What does it do?